 Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990

 Central London is an area of especial and international historic and architectural interest, reflected in the fact that London is the most visited city in all of Europe.
 All of Central London is designated as a conservation area, with the exception of small islands of inappropriate modern development.
 As the particular type of historic and architectural interest varies significantly throughout Central London, there are a number of different conservation areas, each with their own special character, which combine to cover its entirety.

 We have a wider responsibility to protect our conservation areas for the enjoyment of the people of today, but also for the people of a thousand years hence.
 We therefore partake in wider activities, such as advising developers and other individuals working on projects in our conservation areas, and educating the public about the special character of our conservation areas, and the threats which they face.
-Our responsibility to protect the conservation areas we take very seriously, so that in their interest we sometimes place ourselves under personal risk by pursuing legal action against harmful development and irresponsible authorities.
+Our responsibility to protect the conservation areas we take very seriously, so that in their interest we sometimes pursue legal action against harmful development and irresponsible authorities.